samuelvj/Login-Authentication-laravel9/README.md

-# Login-Authentication-laravel9
+# Login-Authentication-laravel-9
-This project is a laravel login part i alearning
+This is a strong authentication login done in laravel.